20lives/dmote/doc/options.md

 #### Section `mounts`

+The mounts, or anchor points, for each fastener on each side.

 ##### Parameter `width`

 The width in mm of the face or front bezel on each connecting block that will anchor a fastener.

 ##### Section `case-side`

+The side of the keyboard case.

 ###### Parameter `finger-key-column`